jorgvm/hacker-news/readme.md

 # Hacker News Feed

-I built this app just too have some fun with React!
+I built this app just to have some fun with React!
 Using:

 - React, MobX
 - Decorators proposal